Obc

-Options for open-boundary condition (OBC) solvers.
+Options for open-boundary conditions (OBCs).

 algorithm#

-- "sancho-rubio": Uses the Sancho-Rubio iterative scheme to compute the surface Green's functions.
-This method achieves exponential convergence compared to the linear convergence of fixed-point iterations.
+"sancho-rubio": Uses the Sancho-Rubio iterative scheme1 to compute the surface Green's functions.
+This method achieves exponential convergence compared to the linear convergence of fixed-point iterations. -

-- "spectral": Uses a spectral NEVP solver to compute eigenpair and uses them to construct the surface Green's functions.
-This is generally more efficient method when combined with a contour integral NEVP solver, but requires more parameter tuning.
+"spectral": Uses the specifiednevp_solverto compute eigenpairs of the polynomial contact eigenvalue problem and uses them to construct the surface Green's functions.
+This is generally more efficient method when combined with a contour integral NEVP solver ("beyn"), but can require more parameter tuning.

 nevp_solver#